 When you hire an accountant, you want to get your money’s worth, but you also need to look beyond the numbers.
-You want to hire a candidate with excellent technical skills and expertise, integrity and client skills, and the ability to work both independently and as a reliable team member.
+By asking the right accountant interview questions, you’ll be better positioned to hire a candidate with excellent technical skills and expertise; integrity and client skills; and the ability to work both independently and as a reliable team member.

-Whether you’re looking for an accountant at your small startup, or to head up a large accounting department, your hiring strategy needs to clarify the minimum requirements and aspirational qualities you are looking for in the role.
+Whether your company is a small startup or a corporation with a large accounting department, your hiring strategy needs to clarify the minimum requirements and aspirational qualities you are looking for in the role.
 For example, by the time you get to the interview stage, you should already know whether your top candidates are certified public accountants (CPAs), have an MBA, or an MS degree in accounting.

 Nearly everyone is nervous when they interview for a new job.
 Ice-breaker questions help to ease tensions, allowing candidate to feel less self-conscious and more open to sharing their enthusiasm and knowledge.
 Employing a few questions that allow your candidates to talk about the elements of work they most enjoy will give you a better sense of who they are.